davidwl/AppLaunchpad/docs/application-setup.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kEzTZ2U9KMM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This document shows you how to quickly set up a Luigi web application by installing some of our [examples](https://github.com/SAP/luigi/tree/master/core/examples).
+This document shows you how to quickly set up a AppLaunchpad web application by installing some of our [examples](https://github.com/davidwl/applaunchpad/tree/master/core/examples).

-Luigi can be added to any application using these steps:
+AppLaunchpad can be added to any application using these steps:
-* Adding Luigi's `npm` packages to your project dependencies.
+* Adding AppLaunchpad's `npm` packages to your project dependencies.
-* Giving Luigi exclusive control over your entry `index.html` file.
+* Giving AppLaunchpad exclusive control over your entry `index.html` file.
 * Starting the server to run your application.

 In this example, all these steps are achieved through a single **installer** script for any of the frameworks listed below.
 Keep in mind that if you have a single page application, you need to transfer it to a "two-page application".
 You should run your application to make sure the existing router doesn't interfere.